zhaoshuoxp/Pipelines-Wrappers/README.md

 ------

 ## CRISPRlib.sh

 This script uses cutadapt trimming the input fastq files to get the sgRNA sequences (20nt) according to the adaptor sequence on the 5' end next to the sgRNA, and then aligns these sequences to bowtie index build with the reference sgRNA library.
-The Addgene library 110066, 160129 and 162256 have been prebuilt and can be directly assigned by  -l.

 #### Input